jomsch/gridit/README.md

 ```

 The piece with the `T` in it is a `Blocker` it can not beat any pieces and moves by teleporting
 to a friendly piece.
 The `Giraffe` is a blank piece for testing purposes.
 If you want to quickly test this library
-i recommend to implement some movement pattern for the [Giraffe](./examples/board/piece/giraffe.rs) in `fn possible_moves`.
+i recommend to clone this repository and implement some movement pattern for the [Giraffe](./examples/board/piece/giraffe.rs) piece.
-The movement patterns of all pieces can be found [here](./examples/board/pieces).
+Just write the `fn possible_moves` function and run the board example.
+For inspiration see implementation of the other pieces [here](./examples/board/piece).

 # Asset License